Otumian-empire/swift-python/exercise0.md

 ## Feed back

 We have worked diligently through this book and a typo or misinterpretation of a concept may be lurking somewhere.
 Thus readers may send us a feed back through [our email][our-email] or comment on it on [Swift Python][swift-Python-site] GitHub page.
-Readers may also send a pull request.
+Readers may also send a pull request too.
+Therefore we are opened to suggestions on improved in any form.

 #
 [Python-site]:https://www.Python.org/downloads/